daattali/beautiful-jekyll/_posts/2019-01-05-Basic-Python-Coding.md

 print(d is c)
 ```

-## Some Variable Declaration rules:
+## Some Variable Declaration Rules:

 - Reserved word (keyword) can not be a variable
 - Start with letter or underscore